 Indigenous Men’s Resource and Advisory Service

-The Victorian Taskforce on Indigenous Family Violence found in the 2003 report had indentified that Victoria’s Indigenous Men were being neglected.
-One of the recommendations from the report was the establishment of a resource and support centre for men who were struggling with domestic violence.
-This program/service is delivered across the state.
+The Victorian Taskforce on Indigenous Family Violence found in the 2003 report had identified that Victoria’s Indigenous Men were being neglected.
+One of the recommendations from the report was the establishment of a resource to help strengthen existing locally based intervention and recovery responses by developing a co-ordinated approach that is currently sensitive to the needs of Aboriginal Men.

 Overview of the Program

-The IMRAS coordinator will ensure that the voice of Aboriginal Men is listened to and heard in the community (Aboriginal and Non Aboriginal) through the development of regional men’s action groups and local membership of the state wide Men’s Council.
+Through strategic involvement the IMRAS coordinator will ensure that the voice of Aboriginal Men is listened to and heard in the community (Aboriginal and Non Aboriginal, Government and Non Government) and support the development of regional men’s groups and to drive the development of local membership of a state wide Men’s Council.
+IMRAS will engage the use of Mentors / Ambassadors / Role Models to promote local/regional men’s networks.

 This program aims to help strengthen existing locally based intervention and recovery responses by developing a co-ordinated approach that is currently sensitive to the needs of Aboriginal Men.

-The IMRAS co-ordinator will identify local men’s projects that were established under the DHS community initiative fund as well as linking in regional DHS & IFVS support workers to provide and outline existing Aboriginal or mainstream men’s services.
+The IMRAS co-ordinator will identify local men’s projects that were established under the DHHS community initiative fund as well as linking in regional DHHS & IFVS support workers to provide and outline existing Aboriginal or mainstream men’s services.

-- Strategies of engagement will be developed and identified by the ACM manager in conjunction with IMRAS coordinator.
-IMRAS will engage the use of Mentors / Ambassadors / Role Models to promote IMRAS.
-A steadily approach will be developed to engage Aboriginal Men and communities to ensure that the participants in the program are held in respect by the Aboriginal Community.
-The worker will ensure that the Aboriginal community has input to identify, the role of male Elders is also vital as they will advocate the responsibility of men’s roles in this project.
-The IMRAS coordinator will develop with the non aboriginal organizations a shared understanding and approaches once local approaches have been designed by and agreed upon by the Aboriginal community.
+- Strategies of engagement will be developed and identified by IMRAS coordinator in conjunction with the VACSAL’s program manager.
+A steadily approach will be developed to engage Aboriginal Men and communities to ensure that the participants of the programs are held in respect by the Aboriginal Community.
+The IMRAS coordinator will develop with the Non Aboriginal organizations a shared understanding and approaches once local approaches have been designed by and agreed upon by the Aboriginal community.

 - It’s through this process that key men within communities can be identified and invited to either establish or enhance membership of Men’s Action Groups, it is through these action groups that strategies and solutions to local men’s family violence as well as other issues effecting men, can be discussed and later implemented at a local/regional level.

-- In the initial stages of the implementation of IMRAS men’s specific information gatherings will be held in order to inform, obtain and establish awareness of the IMRAS strategy, with the outcome being the establishment of local men’s action groups that will link into the Statewide Men’s Council.
+- In the initial stages of the implementation of IMRAS held men’s specific information gatherings in order to inform, obtain and establish awareness of the IMRAS strategy, with an outcome being the establishment of local men’s action groups that will link into the Statewide Men’s Council.

 Outcomes of Project